Where is your hometown?

 What brought you to Ball State?

 When I first looked into the program at Ball State, I was studying at East Carolina and the experiences I obtained there prompted me to look into counseling psychology programs that had faculty with specialties in health psychology and/or offered health psychology coursework and experiences.
 The cognate in health psychology and the opportunity to work with Dr. Don Nicholas was an initial draw.
-There was so much more that appealed to be about the program here once I got to know the faculty and the scope of training.
+There was so much more that appealed to me about the program here once I got to know the faculty and the scope of training.
 After earning my doctorate and practicing for a few years in Northwest Indiana, I had an opportunity to come back to Muncie and practice integrated care psychology at Open Door Health Services.
 Not long after returning to Muncie, I was able to come back to my home department as an adjunct faculty.

-Please describe your role within the department.
+Please describe your role within the department of Counseling Psychology.

 I am an adjunct faculty.
 I have taught the masters practicum and multicultural counseling course.
 I also supervise a doctoral practicum student at the IU Health Ball Memorial Family Medicine Residency Clinic (FMRC).